microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 ## The `manifest.xml` file

  The `manifest.xml` file specifies that all custom functions belong to the `ORT` namespace.
 You'll use the namespace to access the custom functions in Excel.
+Update the values in the `mainfest.xml` to `ORT`.

 ```xml
 <bt:String id="Functions.Namespace" DefaultValue="ORT"/>
 <ProviderName>ORT</ProviderName>
 ```

-### The `Functions.ts` file
+## The `Functions.ts` file

 In the `Function.ts` file we define the functions name, parameters, logic and return type.